asummerau/PPT_vba_macros/README.md

     Green_theme----1
     -----END-------
     ```
-- **printalllayouts.bas**
+- **Printalllayouts.bas**
 Prints all custom layouts of the specified master design.
+The name of the master needs to be specified in the macro.

+    <ins>Output</ins>:
+    ```
+    -----START-----
+    Found new design: Blue_theme
+    Title Slide
+    Agenda
+    Section, Title
+    ...
+    Closing
+    -----END-----
+    ```
 - **SlideMasterCleanup.bas**
 Removes all unused Slide Masters.
 A Master (and all its layouts) is only removed if none of its layouts is used in the presentation.